projectara/greybus-spec/source/special/control.rst

 Control Bundle Resume Request payload.
 The Request contains a one-byte Bundle ID corresponding with the Bundle IDs received in the Manifest as described in :ref:`manifest-description`.

+The AP may send this Request to a Bundle which is in the :ref:`hardware-model-bundle-suspended` state.
+An Interface shall send a Response containing the GB_CONTROL_BUNDLE_PM_OK if the AP requests to resume a Bundle which is already active.
+Sending this Request to a Bundle which is in the :ref:`hardware-model-bundle-off` state shall result in the Bundle Resume Response containing the GB_CONTROL_BUNDLE_PM_NA error code.

 Upon reception of this Request the Bundle indicated by the bundle_id field in the Request payload shall perform implementation-defined